“It is not possible to step twice into the same river”

-This time the main theme of the menu was the River Po which cuts through all of the North of Italy, and has a main role in life of the regions he flows in.
-Almost every step of the menu has something to do with the river and its surroundings, and the menu opens a door: those who want can go deeper and beyond the plate, and for the others – the food is a mind-blowing experience by itself.
+This time the main theme of the menu was the River Po which cuts through all of the North of Italy and still acts as a main vein for the regions he flows in.
+Almost every step of the menu has something to do with the river and its surroundings, and the menu opens a door: those who want can go deeper and beyond the plate, and for others – the food is a mind-blowing experience by itself.
 For the former – let’s go.

 Surprises and memories from the first time appeared at the table:

-Fish’n’chips – but not: in the past, the locals used to preserve Aula fish in a marinade named Carpione, which here turned to be ice-cream on top of a tempura disk containing the fish crumbs.
-The fish is out of the marinade, the marinade came to life on its own, and even if you don’t know the whole story it's clear that it’s going to be a magical tour.
+Fish’n’chips – but not: in the past, the locals used to preserve Aula fish in a marinade named Carpione, which here turned to be ice cream on top of a tempura disk containing the fish crumbs.
+The fish is out of the marinade, the marinade came to life on its own, and even if you don’t know the whole story understands that it’s going to be a magical tour.

 Another sweet memory – cold Foie gras on a stick, injected with ages-aged balsamic vinegar and coated with caramelized hazelnuts and almonds.
 This time it came at the beginning of the meal, and we didn’t complain.